TAOGenna/competitive-programming/README.md

 # Competitive Programming Library
-Here is list the best resources I found during my journey in competitive programming during my undergraduate years.
+Here I list the best resources I found during my journey in competitive programming.
 I hope you like it :)

 ## Table of Contents
 * [Problem Collection](#problem-collection)